 Do you suffer from frequent jaw or tooth pain?
 Do you often wake up with a sore jaw or headaches?
 You may have a temporomandibular joint disorder, also known as TMJ or TMD.
 When the temporomandibular joints which connect the jawbone to the skull are injured, this can cause pain in the jaw joint and muscles.
-Dr. Ned Greenberg treats TMJ in Middle River, Maryland.
-He helps patients with facial pain as well as other painful symptoms caused by TMJ.
+Dr. Ned Greenberg provides TMJ treatment to help patients with facial pain as well as other painful symptoms caused by TMJ.

-There are many common symptoms of TMJ to look out for, including:
+There are many more common symptoms of TMJ to look out for, including:

 - Jaw pain